zhwzhang/subtle/README.md

 Usage
 -----

 Usage is simple, just include the files and use the API.
-You can use subtle both as a dynamic library or include it from source, and link aproprietly.
+You can use subtle both as a dynamic library or include it from source, and link appropriately.
 Please refer to [the example when using subtle from source](https://github.com/stgpetrovic/subtle/blob/master/src/example.cc), or [the example when using subtle as a library](https://github.com/stgpetrovic/subtle/blob/master/src/example_using_library.cc).

 The procedure is:
   + Log-in to acquire the session token